Session 7: Ideas from Statistics and Engineering

 Description

-Ideas from computer science and industrial and control engineering are woven into the fabric of intervention optimization.
+Ideas from statistics and industrial and control engineering are woven into the fabric of intervention optimization.
 The very concept of intervention optimization was drawn from here.
-In this session two leaders bridging these fields, one from computer science and one from control engineering, will share recent work and what it suggests for the next wave of intervention optimization.
+In this session two leaders bridging these fields, one from statistics and one from control engineering, will share recent work and what it suggests for the next wave of intervention optimization.

 Chair/Discussant